nelsonaloysio/networkx-temporal/docs/source/examples/convert.rst

 Convert and transform
 #####################

-The package provides a set of conversion functions for graph types, formats, and representations.
+This package provides a set of functions to manipulate graph classes, formats, and representations.
-In this context, ''converting'' refers to changing the underlying graph object type, e.g.
-`igraph <https://igraph.org>`__, while ''transforming'' refers to changing the graph representation, e.g., `event-based temporal graphs <#event-based-temporal-graph>`__.
+In this context, :mod:`~networkx_temporal.utils.convert` refers to different graph-based libraries, e.g., `igraph <https://igraph.org/python>`__, and :mod:`~networkx_temporal.transform` refers to the underlying data structure used to store object relations, e.g., `event-based temporal graphs <#event-based-temporal-graph>`__.

 .. note::